rdeabreu/calico-aks-hands-on/README.md

 kubectl expose svc customer -n yaobank --type LoadBalancer --name yaobank --port 80
 ```

-If you check your services in the yaobank namespace, you should have an external FQDN associated with the service you created above pointing to an AWS LB.
-Check you can resolve that FQDN, and then verify you can reach the yaobank application in your browser.
+If you check your services in the yaobank namespace, you should have an external IP associated with the service you created above.
+Verify you can reach the yaobank application in your browser.

 ```
 kubectl get svc -n yaobank